niklasax/Beer_Analytics/README.md

 ### 1.)
 Data Exploration and Database Integration

-The first part of our Analyis involved cleaning and merging the datasets using Python’s Pandas library to get rid of Null values, group attributes into a new columns and filter only for data that will be used in the final analysis.
+The first part of our Analyis involved cleaning and merging the datasets using Python’s Pandas library to get rid of Null values, group attributes into a new column and filter only for data that will be used in the final analysis.
 We connected AWS RDS to a local PostgresSQL server using SQLAlchemy, joined the data with a Postgres query and connected Postgres to our Machine Learning Model.

 ### 2.)
 Machine Learning Model

 Preliminary data processing was done by cleaning the merged dataset using Python’s Pandas library to get rid of Null values, group attributes into a new column and filter only for data that will be used in the final analysis.

 ## How the data was split:
-First, the loaded dataset must be split into input and output components.
-Next, we can split the dataset so that 75 percent is used to train the model and 25 percent is used to evaluate it.
+First, the loaded dataset was split into input and output components.
+Next, we split the dataset so that 75 percent is used to train the model and 25 percent is used to evaluate it.
 This split was chosen arbitrarily.
 We can then define and fit the model on the training dataset.

 We separated our dataset into our features and target: